Reviews You Can Rely On

 Suction

-The lab-measured suction power of the Detect Pro is very low, and likely is a contributing factor to its underwhelming performance in our carpet tests.
+The lab-measured suction power of the Detect Pro is very low and likely contributes to its underwhelming performance in our carpet tests.

 We measure suction power at the cleaner head, not the intake tube to the dust bin.
 Our suction test reveals real-world differences in how different cleaner head designs can affect suction where it matters most — at the cleaner head when you're using the vacuum.
 The suction measured in at 174 pascals, which is significantly lower than most other brands; however, it's possible that Shark underpowered this unit on purpose in order to save weight and make the vacuum easier to use.
 Unless a very lightweight vacuum is critical, 174 pascals is surprisingly non-competitive for a cordless vacuum with a $380 MSRP.